For disabled fans and others, World Cup rehearsal eases fears

 Brazil’s plan for dealing with this issue, and many others, seems to be: Throw people at it.

-That’s a time-honoured strategy in a country where logistics and planning often fall short but where labour is relatively cheap and people are famously friendly and helpful.
+That’s a time-honored strategy in a country where logistics and planning often fall short but where labor is relatively cheap and people are famously friendly and helpful.

 It seemed to work Sunday.